tomerd/q/readme.md

-application development lifecycle without the need to commit to a specific queueing technology or to set up complex queueing environments where such are not required. you can think of it as an ORM for queueing. q runs on multiple back-ends and has bindings to many programing languages. and so, while during development you will most likely run it in-memory and let it clear when the process dies, you may choose a redis back-end on your test environment and running dedicated servers backed by amazon SQS on production. q was designed to give you this freedom and to allow you to write the code once and run it anywhere.
+application development lifecycle without the need to commit to a specific queueing technology or to set up complex queueing environments where such are not required. you can think of it as an ORM for queueing. q runs on multiple back-ends and has bindings to many programing languages. and so, while during development you will most likely run it in-memory and let it clear when the process dies, you may choose a redis back-end on your test environment and running dedicated servers backed by amazon SQS or some other enterprise queueing system on production. q was designed to give you this freedom and to allow you to write the code once and run it anywhere.

 ##### back-ends support
-* in-memory (non persistent, designed for development)
-* berkeley db
+* lmdb (default): designed for a single machine, can be configured to run non persistent, in memory (useful for development mode) or persistent.
 * redis

 ##### languages support